stephen-cohen/qqual/README.md

 I added some additional error checking, but be aware the program may fail or produce unexpected results.
 If this occurs, post an issue with as many details as possible.
 Only provide a FASTA file as input or you may experience unknown issues.
 I have spot-checked the results of several assemblies with other tools, but there may be cases where unpredictable results occur.

 When calculating GC% and quantifying the number of Ns, any character not contained in the characters ACGT (or acgt) is considered an N. GC% is calculated as (num GC * 100) / num AT (Ns are not counted).
-Degenerate bases (besides N) will cause an error - convert these to Ns before running.
+Degenerate bases are counted as Ns.

 # Citing
 If you use this tool for published work, please kindly cite this repo in-text.
 The version number is the date of the most current commit.
 You can cite this repo in-text with wording such as:

-> Assembly quality was assessed with qqual v2024-02-29 (available at: https://github.com/stephen-cohen/qqual).
+> Assembly quality was assessed with qqual v2024-07-08 (available at: https://github.com/stephen-cohen/qqual).

 # License
 MIT License